dsa-ou/algoesup/docs/writing.md

 Then, after a break, read your essay with 'fresh eyes' from start to end and fix any typos or missing explanations you find.

-Look at DeepNote's table of contents on the sidebar and check that your section headings are at the right level.
+Look at Deepnote's table of contents on the sidebar and check that your section headings are at the right level.

 Finally, let others comment on your essay and help you produce a better version.